liulanz/Discord-bot-Example/README.md

 It uses **Flask** to create a web server and [**Uptime Robot**](https://uptimerobot.com/) to ping the server every 5 mins, so the bot can be run continuously.

+Bot token needs to be added in .env